dexmac/api-validation-with-nightwatch/README.md

 In which case even a URL such as: `https://some.request.url/?param1=ANYVALUE&param2=val123` will pass the assertion.

-*Note* - this assertion can also be used to inspect resources downloaded on the page (e.g., external CSS, images, external sources, etc.), however the main use would most likely be testing APIs - therefore it is aptly named 'hasRequest'.
+*Note* - this assertion can also be used to inspect resources downloaded on the page (e.g., external CSS, images, external sources, etc.), however the main use would most likely be testing APIs - and therefore it is aptly named 'hasRequest'.

 <a name="Contribute"></a>